exercism/kotlin/exercises/concept/secret-agent/.docs/instructions.md

 ## 3. Find the secret password

 The UMBRA base has a number of rooms guarded by a security guard who will ask you for the secret password.
-The secret password depends on the room'sS number.
+The secret password depends on the room's number.
 Unfortunately, we have know only half of the algorithm for working out the password.
 The other half can be found by asking one of the minions.

-Implement the `getPassword` function that takes in the room number and the minion's function and returns the secret password.
+Implement the `getPassword` function that takes in the following and returns the password:

+1. the room number
+2. the minion's function and returns the secret password

-The secret number is obtained by calling the minion's function with another function representing the algorithm known by us.
+The secret password is obtained by calling the minion's function with another function representing the algorithm known by us.
 Our part of the algorithm:

-1. Takes two numbers and adds them together
+1. takes two numbers and adds them together
-2. Multiplies the result by the room id
+2. multiplies the result by the room id

 ```kotlin
 val minionFunction = { yourFunc : (Int, Int) -> Int ->